Simone Waddell: Personal life and advocacy

+Between 2012 and 2017, Waddell and Signature Music Design worked in partnership with Messenger International to raise awareness and funds for its Freedom from Trafficking initiative.
+The partnership supported anti-trafficking operations, victim aftercare, awareness activities and assistance for the ZOE Children’s Home.
+Waddell’s 2017 EP New Day was created in association with the project.

 In 2022 and 2023, the Safe Ministry Process of the Baptist Association of NSW and ACT investigated Alfaro.
 It made findings that he deceived the Association about his criminal charges for sexual assault, as well as his history of perpetrating abuse against Waddell.
 As a result, the Baptist Union of NSW removed his ministry endorsement and authorization in March 2023.